pharmpy/pharmpy/docs/modeling.rst

    from pharmpy.modeling import absorption_rate
    model = Model(path / "pheno.mod")

-This type of absorption can be created with
+This type of absorption can be created with:

 .. jupyter-execute::